We are here to help you

 Can rental income count as qualifying income to help DTI ratios?

-Yes, the rental income from tenants in the other unit or units can count as income, potentially helping your DTI ratios which are part of the loan qualification considerations.
+Yes, the rental income from tenants in the other unit or units can be counted as an income, potentially helping the borrowers DTI ratios which are part of the loan qualification considerations.

 Can a first time home buyer apply for a multi-family home loan?

-Yes, first time home buyers are treated the same whether they want to buy a 1 unit, 2 unit, 3 unit, or 4 unit home.
-The only difference being you can qualify for a higher loan limit (as already mentioned on this page) for multi-unit properties.
+Yes, first time home buyers are treated in similar way as they want to buy a 1 unit, 2 unit, 3 unit, or 4 unit home.
+The only difference is that a borrower can qualify for a higher loan limit (as already mentioned on this page) for multi-unit properties.

-I’ve already purchased a home in the past using a VA loan, which disqualify me?
+I have already purchased a home in the past using a VA loan will disqualify me?

-Absolute not.
-VA loans are reusable.
-You can be a second time home buyer, or even have already owned homes several times in the past.
-You must use the home as your primary residence though.
-There are no VA loans for what is considered actual investment property.
+VA loans are reusable and you will not be disqualified for it.
+As a borrower, you can be a second time home buyer, or even be an owner of other homes even in the past.
+However, you must use that home as your primary residence though as VA loans are not considered as an actual investment property.

 I want to buy a multi-family property and use part of it for my business, what should I know?

-VA loans allow up to 25% of the floor space to be used for a business.
-It can not exceed this amount though, or otherwise it will not be eligible.
+VA loans allow up to 25% of the floor space to be used for a business, however, this cannot be exceeded, else the borrower will get disqualified.

 Can I have a cosigner / co-borrower apply for a VA loan with me?

 Yes, you can have a cosigner, but depending on your relation to them, it will be handled differently.
 It is best if it is a spouse, or another military member or veteran.
-If it is a non-spouse, non-military co-borrower, that can be complicated, but is certainly feasible to get an approval.
+If it is a non-spouse, non-military co-borrower, then there are fair chances of the loan process getting complicated, but is certainly feasible to get an approval.

 Get a Free Mortgage Consultation